rostools/cog-flow-intro/README.md

-# Git for Collaborative Teams
+# :cat2: Git for Collaborative Teams
-#### An introductory course on team-based collaboration with Git and GitHub

 [![](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 ## Description

+This is an introductory course on team-based collaboration with Git and GitHub.
 Reproducibility and open scientific practices are increasingly being requested or required of scientists and researchers, but training on these practices has not kept pace.
 This course intends to help bridge